guille1988/mongosql/README.md

 The key question would be, how is this pattern designed and implemented in the application?
 I will explain it below:

 I've built an interface that, depending on the selected database, will automatically be constructed with the proper model.
-For that, I've made a BaseInterface that can auto-resolve his child interfaces, but for more control, you can do that on your own.
+For that, I've made a BaseRepository that can auto-resolve his child repositories, but for more control, you can do that on your own.
 Let me demonstrate you with portions of the code: